austenstone/ghas-fixer/README.md

 - 📋 Interactive prompts for selecting alerts to fix
 - 🌿 Creates a new branch with all the fixes applied
 - 🔄 Supports both single repositories and organization-wide scanning
+- 🏢 Organization mode: Select multiple repositories to scan at once
 - 🛡️ Handles errors gracefully with detailed feedback

 ## Installation 📦